ThatOneCalculator/DiscordRPCMaker/README.md

 - Try running the last command again

 ### I can't install the npm packages!
+- Make sure you're using the LTS release of Node.js
 - Follow the troubleshooting steps under step 3 of part 3.
 - Try running `cmd` as Administrator if you're on Windows.
 - Try reinstalling node, making sure npm is included.